alexandrehsd/cv/README.md

 ## CV

 Welcome, this is my R pagedown CV.
+If you want to see my CV web page, click [here](https://alexandrehsd.github.io/cv/).

-If you want to make your own, go to [Nick Strayer's repository](https://github.com/nstrayer/cv).
+And if you want to make your own CV, go to [Nick Strayer's repository](https://github.com/nstrayer/cv).